rwth-acis/Virtual-Agents-Framework/Documentation/manual/quickstart-guide.md

 4. On the right side, expand the samples section.
    Here, you can find a list of available examples.
 5. Click the import button to download the samples.
-   They are saved in your Assets folder in a folder "Samples/Virtual Agents Framework/1.2.1".
+   They are saved in your Assets folder in a folder ``Samples/Virtual Agents Framework/1.2.0``.
 Every sample provides one or more documentation object that explains how the scene and the functions behind that scene work, and also links to recommended manual pages here.

-Going from less to more complex, it is recommended to look at the samples in the following order:
+Going from least to most complex, it is recommended to look at the samples in the following order:
 1. Navigation Sample
 2. Wait Sample
 3. Dynamic Navigation Sample